You can now download this article as an app and get an offline map so you can go and see these places yourself.

 Vienna is the capital and largest city in Austria.
 Having once been the crown city of an empire, Vienna has come to be a UNESCO World Heritage site due to both its beauty and its historical significance.

-Exploring the city, through, will show you its many sides.
-It’s not just a city made to honour the buildings of the past.
+Exploring the city, even if you only have one day in Vienna, will show you its many sides.
+It’s not just a city made to honor the buildings of the past.
 It’s not just a place littered with ancient art and traditional collections.
 Vienna is also a city with an increasingly modern twist.
 It’s a city where modernity and tradition come together in a way which creates a unique fusion of styles.

 That’s why we recommend anyone visiting the place to explore Vienna by bike.
 Exploring by foot is too slow, and exploring by taxi means you miss all those little details you would otherwise notice.
 Don’t worry, we’re not going to just tell you to explore Vienna by bike.
 To help you out, we’ve put together our bike tour so that you can see the city in the same light too.
 Also, Donkey Republic mobile bike rental offers a discount of 10% to all of our readers – use the code AGNESSNCEZ at checkout.